 For my electric guitars, I like a vocalized and vintage tone with modern functionality.
 But I also like versatility.
 My favorite voice is the neck-middle position on a strat, and a tele neck pickup alone can often sound like that.
 Of course my preferences are important to this story.
 But I'm more interested in making a guitar that is perfect for you.

 I spend a lot of time thinking about voicing and the pairing of consonant wood components...
 I have an obsession with superior materials and a wood collection that keeps growing."

 We build each guitar with the final target of beauty, superior voice, perfect playing action, and stability.
-My repair career has led me to a deeply informed understanding of what makes a good guitar sound amazing and play great, and what can make an amazing guitar sound bad.
-I believe in creating instruments that feature specific choices to provide you with the best set of variables for your playing style.
+My repair career has led me to a deeply informed understanding of what makes a good guitar sound amazing and play great, along with what can make a good guitar sound bad and play horribly!
+I believe in offering instruments with specific variables to provide you with the best options for your playing style and taste.
 This is what creates a perfect experience when you find the right Solstice, or when you have one made exactly for you.

 I am inspired by many great builders from past and present.
 Specifically the true artists and craftsmen of the modern luthierie movement.
 I have studied the works of Ervin Somogyi and use his texts often as reference.
 My earlier inspiration comes from James Goodall and Dana Bourgeouis.
 All three of whom are masters of voicing, specifically with techniques for treating the top plate.
 I have also studied the works and lecture notes of John Greven and many other luthiers.
 I believe that a craftsman can never stop learning.
 And this world of modern luthiery continues to explode with builders trying many new things.